 Make a gift to the MGH Fund to help improve health care worldwide

 By offering your support of the MGH Fund today you’ll help make advances in medicine and high-quality, patient-centered care not just a reality for Mass General patients, but for people around the globe.
-Please give generously to support the MGH Fund in 2017.
+Please give generously to support the MGH Fund.

 The MGH Fund is an important source of funding that allows Mass General to stay at the forefront of innovation in areas like digital pathology.